ndsev/mapget/docs/mapget-model.md

 The `properties.layers` tree in a feature holds these layered attributes and their validity arrays, while top-level entries under `properties` are regular attributes without layering.

-To make this as fast as possible, mapget uses the simfil binary format with a small VTLV message wrapper.
+To make this as fast as possible, mapget uses the simfil binary format with a small VTLV (Version-Type-Length-Value) message wrapper.
 This is explained in the following section.

 ## Datasource metadata